jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 }
 {% endhighlight %}

-That's just a few lines of code but let's break down what it's doing.
+We've managed to do this in just a few lines of code let's break down what it's doing.

 First, we define an type alias so we have a shorthand type for defining our switch functions that can optionally transform the input type to a different output type.

 And second, we define an RxJs operator by creating a function that returns an `OperatorFunction` that RxJs can use to transform the `Observable`.
 This function uses the RxJs `pipe` function and uses the `flatMap` operator with a function that will unwrap the `Result` object, check if there was an error and if not pass the value to the next switch function in the railway sequence.
 However if the `Result` object contains an error then we short circuit and return the `Error`.
+Almost identical to the promise based version above.

 Why use `flatMap` instead of the RxJs `map` operator?
 Remember since we're working with promises the switch function is returning a promise of a future `Result` object rather than the `Result` object it.
 So we end up with an observable item that contains a promise of a `Result` and the `flatMap` operator will handle the flattening for us so that at the end of all our operations we end up with an `Observable<Result<User, string>>` instead of `Observable<Promise<Result<User, string>>>`.